 Over the short run, people with uncontrolled diabetes may feel tired, thirsty, urinate frequently, and notice blurred vision.
 In the long run, they are at risk for heart disease, kidney problems, vision loss, nerve damage, and other difficulties.

 Dietary Approaches to Diabetes

-The new approach focuses more attention on fat.
-Fat is a problem for people with diabetes.
-The more fat there is in the diet, the harder time insulin has in getting glucose into the cells.2 Conversely, minimizing fat intake and reducing body fat help insulin do its job much better.
-Newer treatment programs drastically reduce meats, high-fat dairy products, and oils.
-At the same time, they increase grains, legumes, fruits, and vegetables.
-One study found that 21 of 23 patients on oral medications and 13 of 17 patients on insulin were able to get off of their medications after 26 days on a near-vegetarian diet and exercise program.3 During two- and three-year follow- ups, most people with diabetes treated with this regimen have retained their gains.4 The dietary changes are simple, but profound, and they work.
-Low-fat, vegetarian diets are ideal for people with diabetes.
+The new approach eliminates fatty foods and animal protein, such as meats, dairy products, and oils, and offers unlimited grains, legumes, fruits, and vegetables.
+One study found that 21 of 23 patients on oral medications and 13 of 17 patients on insulin were able to get off of their medications after 26 days on a near-vegetarian diet and exercise program.2 During two- and three-year follow-ups, most people with diabetes treated with this regimen have retained their gains.3 The dietary changes are simple, but profound, and they work.

 - Forty-three percent of the vegan group and 26 percent of the ADA group reduced their diabetes medications.
 Among those whose medications remained constant, the vegan group lowered hemoglobin A1C, an index of long-term blood glucose control, by 1.2 points, three times the change in the ADA group.